-This is an interesting question.
+This an interesting question.
 In one way, creating a website has never been easier than it is today.
 Even someone with limited computer skills can use WordPress or a similar program to get a basic site online pretty easily.

 But usually a basic website isn’t enough.
 Your success online requires more than a simple site.
 In fact, your website is really only just the starting point.
 In order to attract potential customers and build overall brand awareness, you need to optimize your presence online in a variety of ways.

 Building a basic website is something just about anyone can do.
 Optimizing that website, however, is a much different situation.
-Internet marketing strategies take years to properly learn, and implementing them effectively on a case-by-case basis is a full-time job, at least when the site is initially created.
+Internet marketing strategies take years to properly learn, and implementing them effectively on a case-by-case basis a full-time job, at least when the site is initially created.

 You’re an expert in the products or services you provide.
 When promoting your site online, you want someone similarly skilled and dedicated to their craft.
 That’s why basically all business owners will benefit from hiring an internet marketing pro.
-The end result will be a professional, engaging web presence which will help your brand grow and reach new potential customers.
+The end result will be a professional, engaging web presence that will help your brand grow and reach new potential customers.